EngSaleha/SDP/README.md

   - For first time: `git clone git@github.com:EngSaleha/SDP.git`
   - After building the file: `git pull`

-3- Activate the virtual env: `source env/bin/activate`
+3- Activate the virtual env: `source env/bin/activate` and ensure all lib are installed using `bash start.bash`

 4- Use VS, go to source control section, there you can track the changes you made.